analogdevicesinc/ai8x-training/README.md

 #### Considerations for Choosing an Input Format

 The accelerator supports both HWC and CHW input formats to avoid unnecessary data manipulation.
+Choose the format that results in the least amount of data movement for a given input.

-Internal layers always use the HWC format.
+Internal layers and the output layer always use the HWC format.

 In general, HWC is faster since each memory read can deliver data to up to four processors in parallel.
-On the other hand, four processors must share one data memory instance, which reduces the maximum allowable dimensions.
+On the other hand, four processors must share one data memory instance, which reduces the maximum allowable dimensions of the input layer.

 #### CHW Input Data Format and Consequences for Weight Memory Layout